 We operate three post-secondary education institutions in Peru, two of which are universities and one of which is a technical-vocational institute.
-Peruvian law provides that universities and technical-vocational institutes can be operated as public or private entities, and that the private entities may be organized for profit.
+Peruvian law provides that universities and technical-vocational institutes can be operated as public or private entities and that the private entities may be organized for profit.
 The Ministry of Education ("MINEDU") has overall responsibility for the national education system.

 In 2014, the Peruvian Congress enacted a new law (the "University Law") to regulate the establishment, operation, monitoring and closure of universities and to promote continuous improvement of quality at Peruvian universities.
 The University Law created a new agency, the Superintendencia Nacional de Educación Superior Universitaria ("SUNEDU"), which is responsible for carrying out the governmental role in university regulation, including ensuring quality.
 While institutional autonomy is still recognized, and universities are permitted to create their own internal governance rules and determine their own academic, management and economic systems, including curriculum design and entrance and graduation requirements, all of these matters are now subject to review and evaluation by SUNEDU through its periodic review of universities as part of a license renewal process.
+As of July 2022, Law 31520 modified the composition of the SUNEDU Board of Directors and eliminated its powers for the approval of new careers, schools and faculties.

 Under the University Law, university licenses are granted for specific time periods but are renewable, and are granted by SUNEDU.
 Universities have to demonstrate to SUNEDU that they comply with, at a minimum, certain Basic Quality Conditions ("BQCs") (i.e., that they have specified academic goals and that the degrees granted and plans of study are aligned with those goals; that their academic offerings are compatible with their planning goals (e.g., there is sufficient labor demand for careers offered); that there are only two regular semesters of studies per year; that they have appropriate infrastructure and equipment; that they engage in research; that they have a sufficient supply of qualified teachers, at least 25% of whom will need to be full-time; that they supply adequate basic complementary educational services (e.g., medical and psychological services and sports activities); that they provide appropriate placement office services; and that they have transparency of institutional information).
 Both UPC and UPN had their licenses renewed in 2017, in each case for a period of six years, extended one additional year due to COVID-19.
+Accordingly, both UPC and UPN will undergo the renewal process in 2025.

-SUNEDU allows for the educational services to be provided by three modalities: (i) face-to-face learning (with a maximum of 20% virtual credits), (ii) hybrid learning (with 20% to 70% of the total credits of the academic program allowed to be taken virtually) and (iii) virtual learning (credits taken virtually cannot exceed 80% of the total credits of undergraduate academic programs, with the exception of programs that are specially designed for an adult population over 24 years old - (WA programs)).
-In December 2022, SUNEDU modified the possibility of having WA programs 100% virtual learning, leaving only the possibility of reaching 80% of virtuality.
-It does not apply to previously approved programs, as the case of UPC and UPN, which must be adapted to the new percentage at the time of re-licensing.
+SUNEDU allows for the educational services to be provided by three modalities: (i) face-to-face learning (with a maximum of 20% virtual credits), (ii) hybrid learning (with up to 60% of the total credits of the academic program allowed to be taken virtually) and (iii) virtual learning (credits taken virtually cannot exceed 80% of the total credits of undergraduate and working adult academic programs).
+In November 2023, SUNEDU stipulated that health sciences undergraduate programs can only be carried out in face-to-face mode.
+This requirement, however, does not apply to previously approved programs and will only apply at the time of an institution's relicensing, which for UPC and UPN will be in 2025.